How to haggle for your broadband renewal

 8. Get it on record

 The salesperson might offer you a great-sounding deal on the condition that you accept on the spot.
-Adding time pressure is another classic haggling tactic, but you don’t have to fall into their trap.
-If you feel rushed, push back and say you need time to think.
+Adding time pressure is another classic haggling tactic but if you feel rushed, push back and say you need time to think.

 10. Haggle down mid-contract price hikes